Maryland to South Carolina Car Shipping (2025 Cost Guide)

 Alternative ways to ship your car from Maryland to South Carolina

-- Drive it yourself.
-This is straightforward but not always an option, and it will put about 523 miles on your car going from Maryland to South Carolina.
-If you’re not sure, here are the pros and cons of driving your car vs shipping it.
+While it’s simple, this isn’t always the best option, and it’ll put about 523 extra miles on your car to travel from Maryland to South Carolina.
+To help decide, here are the pros and cons of driving vs. shipping.

-- Hire a driver.
-Hire someone to drive the car from Maryland to South Carolina for you.
-It’s an option, but will probably be a very costly one and involve trusting a driver to safely get your car to its destination.
+You can also hire someone to drive the car from Maryland to South Carolina for you.
+This option could be a very costly one and involves trusting a driver to safely get your car to its destination.

 Cost to ship a car from Washington DC, MD to South Carolina